Winshipe/Seed-Counting/README.md

 # Seed-Counting
-Here are the scripts for the seed counting project
+Here are the scripts for the seed counting project.
-See my profile on the lab wiki for the protocol
+See my profile on the lab wiki for the protocol.